robertmc0/modules-test/modules/recovery-services/vaults/README.md

 - Configures storage replication type.
 - Configures backup policies if specified.
 - Enable cross region restore if specified.
+- Adds existing Azure virtual machines to backup policy if specified.
 - Applies diagnostic settings.
 - Applies a lock to the bastion host if the lock is specified.